Kisi, Oyo: History

 Historically, different tribes such as the Baruba, Yoruba, Nupe had been in existence in Kisi since the 13th century.
 According to some oral traditions, the first inhabitant in a place called "Igbo-Ifa" was Kilisi Yerumo, a Baruba man.
 Subsequently, two Yorubas joined Kilisi Yeruma and ardently supported him in the formation of the town.
 Later, the place was named "Kilisi", the name of the first inhabitant.
 After the omission of the letters "l" and "i", it remains Kisi.
 This is the origin of the town's name.
 However, the modern version of spelling the town's name, Kishi, is still revolving round the original name.
 Today the name is either written as Kisi or Kishi, with the later deemed as the preferred version by the elite.

 For sociopolitical expediency, Kishi is often found in most official documents e.g the Borgu Kingdom official website data, the National data bank on towns and villages, Highway codes of Federal Ministry of Works and National Vehicle Identification by the Federal Road Safety Commission.

 Traditional institution

 The traditional political structure of Kisi consists of Iba of Kishi as the supreme leader, the Iba-in-Council with Chiefs, lieutenants and king makers with offices such as the Ajana, Agoro, Laha, Ajagunna, Atipa, Ikolaba, Balogun and Iyalode.

-Traditional festival
+Traditional festivals

 The popular traditional festival in Kisi is the Adasobo/Gaani and other cultural festivals including hunting expeditions (Igbe Adasobo) and the international Cultural Show of Kisi dual origin of Yoruba and Bokobaru.